DFIR-ORC/dfir-orc-doc-src/docs/source/cli_options.rst

 Overrides the safety limits configuration when collecting with ``GetThis`` and ``GetSamples`` subcommands.

 The option ``/nolimits`` with no value means that ALL configurated commands will have no output size limits.
 BEWARE: this could easily use all available storage space.
-As such, it is recommanded to target specific overrides by indicating one or more commands (see available list with :ref:`/Keys <_cli_options-keys>`).
+As such, it is recommanded to target specific overrides by indicating one or more commands (see available list with ``/Keys`` option).

 For example:
-1. Execute every commands but overrrides limits for ``GetFoo`` and ``GetBar``:
+1. Execute the configured DFIR-ORC but overrides limits for ``GetFoo`` and ``GetBar`` commands:

 .. code:: bat

-    orc.exe /nolimits:GetFoo,GetBar ...
+    dfir-orc.exe /nolimits:GetFoo,GetBar ...

 2. Only execute ``GetFoo`` and overrides limits for this command:

 .. code:: bat

-    orc.exe /key=GetFoo /nolimits ...
+    dfir-orc.exe /key=GetFoo /nolimits
-    orc.exe /key=GetFoo /nolimits:GetFoo ...
+    dfir-orc.exe /key=GetFoo /nolimits:GetFoo

 Mothership Specific Command-line Options
 ----------------------------------------